-- 1. notice of the reasons for the proposed expulsion; - the names of the witnesses and an oral or written report on the facts to which each witness testifies unless the witnesses are students whose names may be released at the discretion of the superintendent; - an opportunity to present a defense against the charges and provide either oral testimony or written affidavits of witnesses on the student's habit. - 4. the right to be represented by counsel; and, - the results and finding of the board in writing open to the student's inspection.
+- 1. Notice of the reasons for the proposed expulsion - The names of witnesses and an oral or written report on the facts to which each witness testifies unless the witnesses are students whose names may be released at the discretion of the superintendent. - An opportunity to present a defense against the charges and provide either oral testimony or written affidavits of witnesses on the student's behalf. - 4.
+The right to be represented by counsel. - The results and finding of the board in writing open to the student's inspection.